mms2209/Exam/QUICK_START.md

 ## Troubleshooting

+**Q: Getting "Buffer is not defined" error?**
+- Deploy the updated edge function (Step 3 above)
+- See `PDF_EXTRACTION_FIX.md` for detailed explanation

 **Q: Upload succeeds but extraction fails?**
+- Ensure edge function is deployed with Buffer import fix
 - Check that PDF has text (not scanned image)
 - Click "Retry extraction" in admin panel
+- Check Edge Function logs for specific error

 **Q: AI doesn't quote the exam paper?**
 - Wait for extraction to complete (check status badge)
 - Ensure status shows "Extracted" not "Pending"
+- If status is "Failed", retry extraction after deploying fix

 **Q: Question not detected?**
 - Ask clearly: "Explain question 5"